ksu-hmi/PythonQuiz/projectroadmap.md

 Question format: Each has a question, 4 options, and a correct answer.
 (THIS IS DONE)

 Scoring: +1 for correct, 0 for wrong. **Even though we have 20 questions, our quiz is broken up into 4 sections, where each section gets a set of 5 questions.
-At the end of each set, the score is displayed as such "2/5 or 5/5"
+At the end of each set, the score is displayed as such "You scored 2/5"

 2. Organize Our Data
 Task: Store quiz questions in a structured format.
 (THIS IS DONE)